Playskool

 Playskool is an American brand of educational toys and games for preschoolers.
 The former Playskool manufacturing company was a subsidiary of the Milton Bradley Company and was headquartered in Chicago, Illinois.
 Playskool's last remaining plant in the aforementioned city was shut down in 1984, and Playskool became a brand of Hasbro, which had acquired Milton Bradley that same year.
-Amidst a major corporate restructuring at Hasbro, to focus on licensing, digital games and core toy brands in 2023, Hasbro has entered into licensing agreements with other toy companies, such as PlayMonster and Just Play Products, to outsource the brand's toy production.
+Amidst a major corporate restructuring at Hasbro, to focus on licensing, digital games and core toy brands in 2023, Hasbro has entered into licensing agreements with other toy companies, such as PlayMonster and Just Play, to outsource the brand's toy production.

 History

 The "Playskool Institute" was established by Lucille King in 1928 as a division of the John Schroeder Lumber Company in Milwaukee, Wisconsin.
 King, an employee at the company, developed wooden toys to use as teaching aids for children in the classroom.
 In 1935, the Playskool Institute became a division of Thorncraft, Inc., and established offices in Chicago, Illinois.
 In 1938, Playskool was purchased by the Joseph Lumber Company, where Manuel Fink was placed in charge of operations.
 In 1940, Fink, along with Robert Meythaler, bought Playskool and established the "Playskool Manufacturing Company".

 In 1943, Playskool bought the J.L.
 Wright Company, the manufacturer of Lincoln Logs.
 In 1958, Playskool merged with Holgate Toys, Inc., a wood product manufacturer based in Kane, Pennsylvania.
 In 1962, they purchased the Halsam Company, a producer of wooden blocks, checkers, dominoes, and construction sets.
 In 1968, Playskool became a subsidiary of Milton Bradley; both companies were acquired by Hasbro, Inc. in 1984.

-After the acquisition, Playskool began operating out of Pawtucket, Rhode Island as a division of Hasbro.
+After the acquisition, Playskool began operating out of Pawtucket, Rhode Island, as a division of Hasbro.
 In 1985, Playskool released a line of infant products under the Tommee Tippee brand name, including bibs and bottles.
-Many Hasbro products targeted at preschoolers were rebranded with the Playskool name, including Play-Doh, and Tonka.
+Many Hasbro products targeted at preschoolers were rebranded with the Playskool name, including Play-Doh and Tonka.
 Playskool also began licensing toys from other designers, creating licensing agreements to manufacture Teddy Ruxpin, Barney, Arthur, Teletubbies, and Nickelodeon branded products.
 Hasbro also began licensing the Playskool brand name to other vendors, manufacturing a number of products under the Playskool name, including books, baby care supplies, video games, and children's apparel.

 In 2023, Hasbro entered into a licensing agreement with PlayMonster that would see the company take over the toy line, which was effective by the following year.

-In 2025, Just Play Products, under license from Hasbro, announced a relaunch of the Playskool brand, with the release of a toy collection.
+In 2025, Just Play, under license from Hasbro, announced a relaunch of the Playskool brand, with the release of a toy collection.